Phone Number: (931) 221-6554

 - Cultural events dealing with the Hispanic world such as lectures about literature and history, movie night, game night, Hispanic cuisine, travel, art and music

-- Language assistance with Spanish grammar during faculty led session.
+- Language assistance with Spanish grammar during faculty led sessions.

 - Referrals for translation assistance